What is the European Civil Protection Pool (ECPP)?

 Registration

-Upon successful completion of the certification process, the response capacity is invited to register in the ECCP section of the Common Emergency Communication and Information System (CECIS) database as part of the ECPP.
+Upon successful completion of the certification process, the response capacity is invited to register in the ECPP section of the Common Emergency Communication and Information System (CECIS) database as part of the ECPP.

 Modules, technical assistance and support teams, other response capacity, or experts need to undergo re-certification after 5 years at the latest.